 Taxes on share trading: how to do it and when to avoid taxation

-Did you sell stocks or other securities in 2021?
+Have you sold shares or other securities?
 Then watch out for tax liabilities!
-The last two years have been quite busy on the capital markets.
-Many people have been selling their shares, fearing what the next developments in the coronavirus pandemic will bring.
-But now, at the start of 2022, tax returns are slowly starting to be compiled.
-So it's a good time to evaluate whether or not to include your income from shares sold in 2021.
+The capital markets have been quite busy in recent years.
+When tax filing season rolls around, it's a good time to evaluate whether to include your income from sold stocks or ETFs.
 Our article will help you find the answer.

-At the outset, it should be noted that the mere purchase and holding of shares, ETFs or other securities by an individual does not constitute taxable income, even if their value increases during the tax year.
+At the outset, it's important to note that the mere purchase and holding of stocks, ETFs or other securities by an individual does not constitute taxable income, even if they increase in value during the year.
 From a tax perspective, you are only dealing with shares that have changed hands and, if applicable, those from which you receive dividends.

 So what is the situation for individuals who do not have shares included in their business assets?